Lambert-Nguyen/cosmo-management/docs/features/calendar_implementation_guide.md

 ## 📅 Overview

-The Aristay Calendar system provides a unified view of all bookings and tasks in a comprehensive calendar interface.
+The Cosmo Calendar system provides a unified view of all bookings and tasks in a comprehensive calendar interface.
 This implementation integrates seamlessly with the existing portal system and provides both API endpoints and web-based calendar views.

 ## 🏗️ Architecture